 Darche are known for producing high quality equipment that won’t let you down.
 The Panorama roof top tent is no exception to this, being much loved for its excellent build quality and tough, rugged construction that is designed for the Australian bush.

 The original Adventure Kings roof top tent MKI was plagued with quality issues (they have now released a new and improved MKII - check out my review here) but the Darche Panorama has been rock solid from Day 1.

-Many consider the Darche Panorama to be the best roof top tent in Australia.
+Many consider the Darche Panorama to be the best option out there.

 Should you run into any issues, it comes with a solid 2 year warranty.
 Want more info?
 Read up on the Darche warranty terms.